Sergei Shirokov

-Sergei Sergeyevich Shirokov (Серге́й Серге́евич Широков, /ru/; born 10 March 1986) is a Russian professional ice hockey winger currently with Sibir Novosibirsk of the Kontinental Hockey League (KHL).
-Before signing with Vancouver in 2009, Shirokov played with CSKA Moscow for four seasons in the Russian Superleague and Kontinental Hockey League.
+Sergei Sergeyevich Shirokov (Серге́й Серге́евич Широков, /ru/; born 10 March 1986) is a former Russian professional ice hockey player.
+A winger, before signing with Vancouver in 2009 Shirokov played with CSKA Moscow for four seasons in the Russian Superleague and Kontinental Hockey League.
 He returned to CSKA Moscow in 2011 after two years with the Vancouver Canucks and Manitoba Moose.

 Playing career

 As a youth, Shirokov played in the 2000 Quebec International Pee-Wee Hockey Tournament with HC CSKA Moscow.

 Shirokov first played in the Russian Hockey First League (RUS-3) with HC CSKA Moscow's second-tier team in 2001.
 He spent several seasons at that level and debuted with CSKA's senior team in the Russian Superleague in 2004–05, going pointless in eight games.
 The following season, he recorded 14 points playing 39 games in the Superleague.
-Shirokov was then selected 163rd overall in the sixth round of the 2006 NHL Entry Draft by the Vancouver Canucks.
+Shirokov was then selected 163rd overall in the sixth round of the 2006 NHL entry draft by the Vancouver Canucks.
 The sixth-round draft pick was acquired by the Canucks in a trade with the Florida Panthers.

 Though selected by an NHL team, Shirokov continued to play in Russia for HC CSKA Moscow and recorded a team-best and career-high 40 points in 56 games for CSKA, who competed in the newly formed Kontinental Hockey League (KHL) in 2008–09.

 He then turned down a tax-free $500,000 contract to stay in the KHL.
 Instead, Shirokov left for North America and signed with the Canucks to a two-year, two-way US$1.75 million contract on 17 August 2009.
 The deal allowed him to make an annual US$875,000 at the NHL level or C$67,500 in the minor leagues.